DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Methods

+The projection values are given by the optical depth $p = -\ln{(\sfrac{I}{I_{0}})}$ for the attenuation of X-rays, corresponding to Lambert-Beer's attenuation law. $A$ is the sparse system matrix $\in \mathbb{R}^{N_T N_P \times N_V}$ that gives the intersection lengths for the X-rays towards pixels $i$ through voxels $j$. $R$ and $C$ are the diagonal matrices of inverse row and column sums of the system matrix.
+The $i$'th diagonal element of R, $r_{ii} = 1/ \sum_j^{N_V} a_{ij}$, corresponds to the inverse of the ray length towards one pixel $i$ recorded at a given projection time $t(i)$.
+There are $N_P N_T$ projected pixels in total, where $N_P$ is the number of physical pixels per single projection. \\

-To obtain local estimates of the attenuation and transition time that yield a global optimum in this cost function, the projection and backprojection steps of the SIRT technique are altered to incorporate the temporal dependency of the projection acquisition. \\
+To obtain local estimates of the dynamic events from a $\mu$CT scan, the projection and backprojection steps of the SIRT technique are altered to incorporate the temporal dependency of the projection acquisition. \\